Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 * Started use of docker-compose YAML file to organize image building.
 * Added FAISS TPL image to be copied from by utilizing images.

+IQR
+* Remove forcing of relevancy scores in ``refine`` when a result element is contained in the positive or negative exemplar or adjudication sets.
+This is because a user of an ``IqrSession`` instance can determine this intersection optionally outside of the class, so this forcing of the values is a loss of information.

 Fixes
 -----